Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 Yet critics say there are still ways to measure future harm.

-Kimberly Terrell, a staff scientist at Tulane University’s Environmental Law Clinic, calculates that Formosa’s plant would emit 95 tons of cancer-causing chemicals a year, including hexane, carbon monoxide and benzene.
+Kimberly Terrell, a staff scientist at Tulane University’s Environmental Law Clinic, calculates Formosa’s plant would emit 95 tons of cancer-causing chemicals a year, including hexane, carbon monoxide and benzene.

 “Hexane is something folks might work on in laboratories, but they would wear goggles, gloves, personal protection” equipment, she said on a Facebook video posted by the Louisiana Bucket Brigade.
-The label on a bottle of hexane warns that the chemical “may be fatal if swallowed and enters airways” and “may cause damage to organs through prolonged or repeated exposure.”
+The label on a bottle of hexane warns the chemical “may be fatal if swallowed and enters airways” and “may cause damage to organs through prolonged or repeated exposure.”
 The final line: “Avoid release to the environment.”

 “I wondered, how does this bottle compare to the volume of hexane that Formosa would release into the environment?”
 Terrell said.
 “It turns out that Formosa would be allowed to release 138 bottles of this … every day.”

 Epidemiological studies in the region consistently sound alarms.
-The University Network for Human Rights found that residents of a census tract in neighboring St. John the Baptist Parish face the highest cancer risk in the nation, most likely the result of chloroprene emissions from a facility owned by Japan’s Denka Co.
+The University Network for Human Rights found residents of a census tract in neighboring St. John the Baptist Parish face the highest cancer risk in the nation, most likely the result of chloroprene emissions from a facility owned by Japan’s Denka Co.
 Chloroprene is used to make synthetic rubber.

-The network also found that cancer risk increased with proximity to Denka’s plant.
+The network also found cancer risk increased with proximity to Denka’s plant.
 The local elementary school is less than a third of a mile from the Denka facility.
 A high proportion of people studied suffered cardiac symptoms, difficulty breathing, headaches, eye irritation, respiratory symptoms, skin irritation and fatigue, the study said.

 Still, Gov. John Bel Edwards remains committed to the Sunshine Project, touting it as key to “a brighter economic future for Louisiana,” and Formosa has tried to associate its proposed facility with better lives.